 - Guardianship or administration issues;

-- Housing and tenancy issues;
+- Housing and tenancy issues; and

-We also operate a direct advice service at Open Minds at Woolloongabba for clients in Brisbane.
+We also operate a fortnightly direct advice service at Open Minds at Woolloongabba for clients in Brisbane.
 Volunteer lawyers can provide advice on a range of civil law issues including consumer issues, debt, problems with neighbours.
 Contact Open Minds on 07 3896 4222.